 Create a new distribution in which successful code publication triggers the message.

-Name the distribution and choose the 10% coupon campaign created at the beginning that will be a source of codes for newly subscribed users.
+Name the distribution and choose the 10% coupon campaign created at the beginning to be a source of codes for newly subscribed users.

-In the next step, you may add required marketing permissions or disable consents verification.
+Next, you may add required marketing permissions or turn off consent verification.

 Channel choice & message